santhoshs5/Flicker/README.md

 ## Unit tests

-Unit tests are written for FlickrViewPresenter only.
+Unit tests are written for network Request only.